Stocks and bitcoin jump after Trump's victory. So do worries about inflation as Dow surges 1,300

 BANK STOCKS, up

 Bank stocks led the market higher, in part on hopes that a stronger economy would mean more customers getting loans and paying them back with interest.
 They also rallied on hopes for lighter regulation from a Republican White House, which could spur more mergers and buyouts where investment banks could earn fees.
-JPMorgan Chase rose 8.3%, and the 4.5% jump for financial stocks in the S&P 500 was by far the biggest gain among the index’s 11 sectors.
+JPMorgan Chase rose 9.2%, and financial stocks in the S&P 500 had the biggest gain by far among the index’s 11 sectors.

 CRYPTO, up

 Trump has pledged to make the country "the crypto capital of the planet" and create a "strategic reserve" of bitcoin.
-The price of bitcoin hit an all-time high above $75,000, according to Coindesk, and was recently up 6% at a little over $74,000.
-Companies in the crypto industry also jumped, including trading platform Coinbase's 17% leap.
+The price of bitcoin hit an all-time high above $75,000, according to Coindesk, and was recently up 6.5% at roughly $74,400.
+Companies in the crypto industry also jumped, including trading platform Coinbase's 22.7% leap.

 TESLA, up

 Musk has become a close ally of Trump, exhorting the former president’s run.
-While Trump may end up hurting the electric-vehicle industry broadly by pulling government subsidies, analysts say Tesla could gain somewhat of an advantage by already being such a big player in an industry.
-Tesla revved 11.8% higher, while rival Rivian Automotive fell 6.4%.
+While Trump may end up hurting the electric-vehicle industry broadly by limiting government subsidies, analysts say Tesla could gain somewhat of an advantage by already being such a big player in the industry.
+Tesla revved 13.2% higher, while rival Rivian Automotive fell 9.9%.

 TRUMP MEDIA & TECHNOLOGY GROUP, up

-The company behind Trump's Truth Social platform jumped 10.5%.
+The company behind Trump's Truth Social platform rose 6.1% after earlier jumping nearly 35%.
 It regularly trades more on Trump's popularity than on prospects for its profits.
 Its rise came even after it filed unaudited financial documents with regulators late Tuesday saying it lost $19.2 million during the latest quarter and that its sales weakened from a year earlier.

 TREASURY BOND PRICES, down

 Investors see Trump’s policies potentially leading to stronger economic growth, which helps push prices down for Treasurys and their yields up.
-Tax cuts under Trump could also push the U.S. government’s deficit higher, which would increase its borrowing needs and force yields even higher.
+Tax cuts under Trump could also further swell the U.S. government’s deficit, which would increase its borrowing needs and force yields even higher.
 The yield on the 10-year Treasury jumped to 4.45% from 4.29% late Tuesday, which is a major move for the bond market.
 It’s up substantially from August, when it was below 4%.

 INFLATION WORRIES, up

-Investors also see Trump's policies likely adding to future inflation, which likewise pushed up Treasury yields.
+Investors also see Trump's policies likely adding to future inflation, particularly tariffs, which can add costs to U.S. households' bills.

 “Trump keeps openly telling people that he will increase tariffs not just on China but with every trade partner," said Andrzej Skiba, head of BlueBay U.S. Fixed Income at RBC Global Asset Management.
 "We’re talking 10% tariffs across all global partners.
 This is a big deal because this could add 1% to inflation.
 If you add 1% to next year’s inflation numbers, we should say bye to rate cuts.”